Comments

 - Set Up a Next.js ProjectbashCopy code

-- Start by creating a new Next.js project using the command:
+npx create-next-app my-website cd my-website- Start by creating a new Next.js project using the command:

 - This will create a boilerplate Next.js project structure with default files and dependencies.